huggingface/blog/ram-efficient-pytorch-fsdp.md

 3. We need to improve the speed and reduce the VRAM usage to train faster and save compute costs.

-Let’s look at how to solve the above challenges and fine-tune 70B model.
+Let’s look at how to solve the above challenges and fine-tune a 70B model!

-All the required resources:
+Before we get started, here's all the required resources to reproduce our results:
 1. Codebase:
 https://github.com/pacman100/DHS-LLM-Workshop/tree/main/code_assistant/training with flash-attn V2 monkey patch